kswerzenski/kswerzenski.github.io/Streaming_vs_SilverScreen/README.md

 ## Data Sources and Relationships
-The three data sources I chose are as follows:
+The three data sources used for this project are as follows:

 Flat File (.csv): https://www.kaggle.com/datasets/shivamb/netflix-shows